 Besides the new dial, there are no differences between the original and this limited edition model.
-Or, at least, I couldn’t spot one, but that’s sort of unlikely since the price difference between the two seems to negligible and I don’t really think the Luminox would go into the trouble of modifying the case, strap or, least probable, changing the movement for a higher-grade one (they, as usual don’t say a word about the mechanism, but it must be some Ronda quartz caliber as in their many other quartz-powered watches.)
+Or, at least, I couldn’t spot one, but that’s sort of unlikely since the price difference between the two is negligible and I don’t think the Luminox would go into the trouble of modifying the case, strap or, least probable, changing the movement for a higher-grade one (they, as usual, don’t say a word about the mechanism, but it must be some Ronda quartz caliber as in their many other quartz-powered watches.)

 The dial of the Navy SEALs 3000 Japan Edition is protected from the elements with a so-called “sapphire-coated-mineral crystal.”

-Being in fact a mineral glass with a thin film of sapphire on its outer surface, the material is supposed to bring you the better of two worlds: while the glass is still difficult to shutter, it is also more difficult to scratch thanks to the layer of synthetic sapphire.
+Being, in fact, mineral glass with a thin film of sapphire on its outer surface, the material is supposed to bring you the better of two worlds: while the glass is still difficult to shutter, it is also more difficult to scratch thanks to the layer of synthetic sapphire.

 However, it must be noted that the outer layer tends to gradually wear off (and this is especially true for a beater, which it is,) thus making the crystal look ugly.